 Viñales is a tranquilo haven less than three hours from Cuba’s capital, Havana.
 Don’t get me wrong, Havana is a mecca for cocktail lovers and salsa dancing queens but after three nights thumping the mean streets of La Habana Vieja by day and joining in the fiesta at night, it was time for some R&R amongst the lush green countryside of Cuba’s tobacco fields and mogotes.
-There isn’t an abundance of things to do in Viñales but that’s the beauty if it and here’s what not to miss.
+There isn’t an abundance of things to do in Viñales but that’s the beauty if it so here’s what not to miss.

 Mogotes and tobacco farms, day trips from Havana

 Hotel Los Jazmines is a short hike/quick taxi ride away from the heart of Viñales and has a swimming pool, cafe, and bar which overlook the UNESCO World Heritage Site Viñales valley (Viñales National Park).

 Even if you are not staying at the hotel, you can pay the day right and sunbathe surrounded by mogotes and breath in that fresh air, as we did with friends!